opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 ## Conclusions

-The enhancements to the RCF algorithm in OpenSearch 2.17 improve anomaly detection by greatly reducing false positives.
-By tracking the history of candidate anomalies, implementing grouped alerting, suppressing redundant signals using nearest neighbors, and refining scores through expected value comparisons, the updated approach addresses real-world challenges like periodic spikes, while maintaining high recall.
-Empirical tests using the NAB CloudWatch benchmarks validate its effectiveness, showing a 94.3% reduction in false positives and a 50% reduction in false negatives.
+The enhancements to the RCF algorithm in OpenSearch 2.17 significantly improve anomaly detection by reducing false positives.
+Key improvements include tracking the history of candidate anomalies, implementing grouped alerting, suppressing redundant signals with nearest neighbors, and refining scores through expected value comparisons.
+These updates help address real-world challenges like periodic spikes while maintaining high recall.
+Empirical tests using the NAB CloudWatch benchmarks demonstrate their effectiveness, with a **94.3% reduction in false positives** and a **50% reduction in false negatives**.